materialsproject/fireworks/docs/backgroundtask.rst

 Running Tasks in the Background
 ===============================

-When running a FireWork, the FireTasks are run sequentially in the main thread.
+When running a Firework, the FireTasks are run sequentially in the main thread.
 One way to run a background thread would be to write a FireTask that spawns a new Thread to perform some work.
 However, FireWorks also has a built-in method to run background tasks via BackgroundTasks.
 Each BackgroundTask is run in its own thread, in *parallel* to the main FireTasks, and can be repeated at stated intervals.

 BackgroundTasks parameters
 ==========================

 BackgroundTasks have the following properties:

 * **tasks** - a list of FireTasks to execute in sequence.
-The FireTasks can read the initial spec of the FireWork.
+The FireTasks can read the initial spec of the Firework.
 Any action returned by FireTasks within a BackgroundTask is *NOT* interpreted (including instructions to store data).
 * **num_launches** - the total number of times to repeat the BackgroundTask.
 0 or less indicates infinite repeats.
 * **sleep_time** - amount of time in seconds to sleep before repeating the BackgroundTask
-* **run_on_finish** - if True, the BackgroundTask will be run one last time at the end of the FireWork
+* **run_on_finish** - if True, the BackgroundTask will be run one last time at the end of the Firework

 Setting one or more BackgroundTasks (via file)
 ==============================================